geralddevelop/geralddevelop/README.md

 ## 🚧 Current Project: Part-time Roster

 🎉 Exciting times!
-I'm currently working on Part-time Roster , where pixels meet passion and bugs are squashed with joy.
+I'm currently working on **Part-time Roster** , where pixels meet passion and bugs are squashed with joy.
 Join me on this coding rollercoaster!

-## 🛠️ Tech Stack Love
+## 🛠️ Tech Stack Now

-I speak in the languages of bits and bytes, with a soft spot for:

-- **JavaScript**: Making websites dance and sing.
-- **Python**: Because who doesn't love snakes that code?
-- **CoffeeScript**: For those moments when you need your code to be as smooth as a latte.
+I build my projects mainly with these frameworks and tech!

+- **React JS (Typescript)**: Make my web look pretty
+- **Flutter**: Why code 2 times when you can code once and ship for both IOS and Android? 🥰
+- **Django**: Go to backend for everything!
+- **Express JS**: Sometimes JS is the way to go

 ## 🌟 Fun Facts

-- **Emoji Enthusiast**: I believe every commit message is better with a sprinkle of emojis. 🎉
-- **Keyboard Maestro**: My keyboard is my dance floor, and I type to the rhythm of success.
+- **Everyday Coder**: Coding is like a hobby instead of a job, catch me coding new projects or researching on new tech every now and then 😜
+- **Avid Dancer**: Other than coding I love to dance, catch me during social nights!

 ## 📫 Connect with Me